SmarterCare PPO Plan

 Prior Authorization

-Prior Authorization is a feature of your prescription drug plan designed to ensure the safe, effective, and appropriate use of certain prescription drugs.
+Prior Authorization is a feature of the prescription drug plan designed to ensure the safe, effective, and appropriate use of certain prescription drugs.
 These specific prescription drugs require your doctor to provide information for you to gain approval before the prescription drug is covered.
 This process helps make sure you receive the right prescription for your condition.

 Read the FAQs to learn more.